Temperz87/ShuLang/spec-and-grammar.md

 - print outputs to the console
 - I want to do something REALLY funny which is why I have syscall

-term_bindings ::= "bind" identifier "to" type statment
+term_bindings ::= "bind" identifier ":" type "to"  statment
     - Creates a new variable bound to statement

-term_bindings ::= "fix" identifier "in" type statement
+term_bindings ::= "fix" identifier "in" statement
 - Binds the identifier to its current location
 - Returns the newly created term, doesn't create a global binding (see facotrial.sl)
 - I might remove this as I imagine I'll only ever use fix and never use bind